port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/iac/terraform/modules/aws-exporter-module.md

 ### Exporter CloudFormation Stack

-After finishing the installation, you should see your the Port exporter in your CloudFormation Stacks with the name
+After finishing the installation, you should see the Port exporter deployment in your CloudFormation Stacks with the name

 `serverlessrepo-<exporter_stack_name>` - based on the `stack_name` variable.